ShortArrow/spams-for-ublack/README.md

 # Spam site list for uBlacklist
 list of spam site for Chrome Extension named uBlacklist

+# Voice

+Hmmm, Not any more!
+List sites that are a distraction to IT engineers.

 # Usage

 install [ublacklist](https://github.com/iorate/ublacklist), and add [dist/spamlist.txt]() as subscription provider.